NEC4

 • Are any CEs approaching the eight-week deadline without notification?

-Failure to give early warnings has a direct financial consequence under clause 63.7: the CE assessment is reduced to what it would have been had warning been given.
+Early warnings are the proactive mechanism at the heart of NEC4.
+Failure to give early warnings has a direct financial consequence under clause 63.7: if the Project Manager decides the Contractor should have given an early warning, the compensation event assessment is reduced to what it would have been had early warning been given.

 Check: